ejeschke/ginga/doc/manual/operation.rst

 Ginga has an auto zoom feature to automatically fit newly loaded images to the window, similar to what happens when the backquote key is pressed.
-See section :ref:`preferences-zoom` for details.
+See section :ref:`preferences_zoom` for details.

 ================================
 How Ginga maps an image to color